“Living by faith includes the call to something greater than cowardly self-preservation.”

 Before the proliferation of the large rip saw, and especially the water-powered sawmill, the only practical method of producing boards and beams from logs was to “rive” (split) them out using wedges and axes.

 Riven wood has two convenient advantages.
 The first one is that, because the grain of the lumber is relatively straight and continuous, runout is reduced, making it somewhat stronger structurally.
-And second, the occurrence of tearout when surfacing riven lumber is often less than sawn lumber.
+And second, the occurrence of tearout when surfacing riven lumber is often less than what typically occurs in sawn lumber.

-We don’t know when or where the chipbreaker was invented, or how the concept spread around the world, but it’s a safe bet to assume its ability to calm the wild grain of sawn lumber during surfacing was the reason for its popularity.
+We don’t know when or where the chipbreaker was invented, or how the concept spread around the world, but it’s a safe bet to assume its ability to calm the wild grain of sawn lumber during surfacing was one reason for its popularity.
 At least, that’s how it went in Japan.
-Wood is wood no matter where you are.
+And wood is wood no matter where you are.

 Why Does Tearout Occur?